onino-js/NEAT/documentation/neat-implementation.md

 ```

-Method: Crossovers within a Species
+Function: Crossovers within a Species
 Parameters: A Species and the number of new members to add.
 Returns : The same Species with additionnal members
 Steps :